 Often not much consideration is given to control signals such as resets or clock enables.
 Many designers start HDL coding with "if reset" statements without deciding whether the reset is needed or not.
-While all registers support resets and clock enables, their use can significantly affect the end implementation in terms of performance, utilization, and power.
+While all registers support resets and clock enables, their use can significantly affect the end implementation in terms of maximum clock frequency, utilization, and power.

 The first factor to consider is the number of control sets.
 A control set is the group of clock, enable, and set/reset signals used by a sequential cell.
 For example, two cells connected to the same clock have different control sets if only one cell has a reset or if only one cell has a clock enable.
 Constant or unused enable and set/reset register pins also contribute to forming control sets.